 So there you have it.
 While a road game against a division winner probably wouldn't be the first choice for the Seahawks when adding an extra game to the schedule, perhaps you can take some comfort in knowing that the rest of the NFC West will face some challenges of their own.

-Seattle's 2021 list of opponents is set.
-The full 2021 NFL schedule with dates and times will be announced in May, 2021.
+Seattle's 2022 list of opponents is set.
+The full 2022 NFL schedule with dates and times will be announced in the spring of 2022.

 Under the current NFL scheduling formula, every team within a division plays 17 games as follows: